reginaldford/sms/readme.md

 # Tutorial:
 You can learn most of the language by trying the following commands in order.

-Once you have the SMS prompt running, you can enter the following commands:
+Once you have the SMS prompt running, you can enter the following commands.
+Note: In SMS, whitespace characters (outside of strings) are ignored.
+All commands end with a semicolon (`;`).

 Anonymous functions with javascript-like syntax: